 Surveys the geographic dimensions of political action and theory at local, national and global scales.
 Covers topics such as geopolitics, nationalism, territoriality, and political conflicts.
 Examines subjects such as American electoral patterns, Cold War geographies, and 21st century global security.

 Introduces the history, theory, and operation of Geographic Information Systems (GIS).
 Includes an introduction to GIS data sources, database design, data input, spatial analysis, and map production.
 Offers valuable preparation for careers in geology, geography, geographic information systems, geomatics, planning, surveying, marketing, environmental technology, biology, engineering, and other related fields.
-Lab access fee of $30 for computers applies.
+Software fee of $18 applies.
+Lab access fee of $35 for computers applies.

 Examines the structure and function of wetlands with emphasis on wetland biogeochemistry processes, soils, hydrology, flora and fauna, mitigation and restoration, policies and regulations.
 Explores research methods applied in wetland studies.
 Provides students with essential skills to critically evaluate wetland issues to make informed decisions.
 Prepares students to conduct research and communicate scientific information.